michaelrauh/online-fold/design.md

     5. phrases - a suffix tree with every phrase seen so far.
     5. raw - all words since the last break.
 Start is a break.
 Ideally this is a queue for fast addition to the end.
     6. increment - the new boxes that have not been sifted yet.
 Set of boxes.
 3. Fold that word into a list of new “atoms” (2x2 boxes) and update indices.
+This will result in zero or an even number.
+They occur in pairs to account for rotation.
     1. Pass the new word and previous state. empty out raw if there has been a break, and seed it with the first word post-break.
 Empty out increment.
 A concept of a safe driver could help here.
     2. The word will be in the bottom left of any new 2x2 box created
     3. search for a new box looks like: d <- c <- a -> b -> d’